All Episodes

 I don't.

-I think that it's gonna create a vacuum that a genuine conservative could move in and fill.
+I think that it's going to create a vacuum that a genuine conservative could move in and fill.

-So that's why he says always always something good.
+So that's why he says always something good.

-You can find something good in everything that happens That uh mostly you think is is bad.
+You can find something good in everything that happens that mostly you think is bad.

-Uh Sheila Jackson Lee, Maxine Waters, berated representatives from the restaurant industry and agriculture, and even from Google, uh, because apparently the black caucus members got an earful from constituents back home over the recess.
+Also, yesterday in the House, they had a judiciary hearing, and the black caucus members visibly broke with their Latino colleagues yesterday, Sheila Jackson Lee, Maxine Waters, berated representatives from the restaurant industry and agriculture and even from Google, because apparently the black caucus members got an earful from constituents back home over the recess.

-Their constituents say they are taking jobs that we want.
+Their constituents say, well, they are taking jobs that we want.

 These illegals.